Chad T. Marriott

 Chad Marriott is an active member of the firm's Energy Development team, providing counsel to owners, investors, and developers (including independent power producers and electric utilities) on state and federal utility regulation, project development, M&A, and project finance in the renewable and thermal energy sectors.
 In addition to his recent work on behalf of clients related to energy procurements by the U.S. Department of Defense, Chad has experience drafting and negotiating a wide range of instruments including teaming agreements, purchase agreements, PPAs, real property documents, and joint development agreements, and has conducted due diligence for wind, solar, pumped storage and transmission projects throughout the West.

 Chad presents frequently on issues related to the U.S. Department of Defense's acquisition of energy from renewable resources and the development of an offshore renewable energy industry in the United States.
-Chad is currently a board member of the Ocean Renewable Energy Coalition ("OREC"), the national trade association for the marine and hydrokinetics industry, and has served as a vice chair for the Hydro Power Committee of the American Bar Association's Section on Environment, Energy, and Resources.
+Chad is a former board member of the Ocean Renewable Energy Coalition ("OREC"), the national trade association for the marine and hydrokinetics industry, and has served as a vice chair for the Hydro Power Committee of the American Bar Association's Section on Environment, Energy, and Resources.

 Prior to joining Stoel Rives, Chad was a consultant with Pacific Energy Ventures, LLC where he advised on siting and regulatory issues related to wave energy and tidal energy projects and contributed to the Siting Methodologies for Hydrokinetics handbook published on behalf of the U.S. Department of Energy in 2009.
 He also served as a legal intern for the U.S. House of Representatives Committee on Oversight and Government Reform in Washington, D.C. and as a law clerk for the U.S. Department of Justice, Environment & Natural Resources Division in Sacramento.